Olympiacos CFP

-Olympiacós Sýndesmos Filáthlon Peiraiós (Ολυμπιακός Σύνδεσμος Φιλάθλων Πειραιώς, Olympic Association of Fans of Piraeus) is a major multi-sport club based in Piraeus, Greece.
-Olympiacos is parent to a number of different competitive departments which participate in football, basketball, volleyball, water polo, handball, athletics, swimming, table tennis and boxing amongst many others—and have won numerous European and domestic titles over the club's history.
+Olympiacós Sýndesmos Filáthlon Peiraiós (Ολυμπιακός Σύνδεσμος Φιλάθλων Πειραιώς, lit.
+'Olympic Association of Friends-of-sports of Piraeus') is a major multi-sport club based in Piraeus, Greece.
+Founded on 16 May 1924 and officially recognized on 10 March 1925, Olympiacos is parent to a number of different competitive departments which participate in football, basketball, volleyball, water polo, handball, athletics, swimming, table tennis and boxing amongst many others—and have won numerous European and domestic titles over the club's history.
+Olympiacos has also completed various doubles, trebles and quadruples.

+Nicknamed Thrylos (Legend) and Gavros (Anchovy), Olympiacos SFP is traditionally considered an anti-systemic club representing the working classes of Piraeus and fighting against the system and Athenian aristocracy represented by Panathinaikos.

-Nicknamed Thrylos (Legend) and Gavros (Anchovy), Olympiacos SFP is the most successful and decorated multi-sports club in Europe, having surpassed Barcelona in 2024 and being the only Greek club, as well as one of the few European multi-sport clubs to have won as many as 23 International titles –including 21 major European titles, 1 Intercontinental title and 1 Balkan title– in six sports (Football, Basketball, Volleyball, Water Polo, Wrestling, Table Tennis) (no other Greek club have won more than nine European titles).
-Overall, Olympiacos is the most successful Greek multi-sport club in terms of International titles won (23), European titles won (21), European Championships won (9), participations in European and International finals (50 –23 times Champions, 27 times Runners-up–) and the only Greek multi-sport club to have won European titles in four different team sports (football, basketball, volleyball, water polo).
+Olympiacos is the most successful and decorated multi-sports club in Europe, having surpassed Barcelona in 2024 and being the only Greek club, as well as one of the few European multi-sport clubs to have won as many as 25 International titles –including 23 major European titles, 1 Intercontinental title and 1 Balkan title– in six sports (Football, Basketball, Volleyball, Water Polo, Wrestling, Table Tennis) (no other Greek club have won more than ten European titles).
+Additionally, by also counting all friendly tournaments and minor and unofficial titles, Olympiacos had 700 trophies in 1962, which have increased since then.
+Overall, Olympiacos is the most successful Greek multi-sport club in terms of International titles won (25), European titles won (23), European Championships won (11), participations in European and International finals (53 –25 times Champions, 28 times Runners-up–) and the only Greek multi-sport club to have won European titles in four different team sports (football, basketball, volleyball, water polo).
 They have won European titles with nine of their sports departments (men's football, youth football, men's basketball, men's volleyball, women's volleyball, men's water polo, women's water polo, men's wrestling, men's table tennis) while no other multi-sport club in Greece has more than three European title-winning sports departments.